nat-n/poethepoet/README.rst

     attempts.sequence = ["task1", "task2", "task3"]
     attempts.ignore_fail = "return_zero"

-  If you want to run all the subtasks in the sequence but return non-zero result in the end of the sequnce if any of the subtasks have failed you can set :toml:`ignore_fail` option to the :toml:`return_non_zero` value like so:
+  If you want to run all the subtasks in the sequence but return non-zero result in the end of the sequence if any of the subtasks have failed you can set :toml:`ignore_fail` option to the :toml:`return_non_zero` value like so:

   .. code-block:: toml